szbela87/imp_autoencoder/README.md

 pip install pandas numpy seaborn
 ```

-The source code of the program can be found in the `imp_network` directory.
+The source code of the CUDA C program can be found in the `imp_network` directory.
 You can compile it in the following way:
 ```
 make clean